Cheapest Multi-Car Insurance Companies: Best 2025 Rates

 Why do we need ZIP code?

-Best Multi-Car Insurance
+Cheapest Multi-Car Insurance Companies

 GEICO provides the most affordable full-coverage multi-car insurance at $1,407 annually, with Nationwide following closely at $1,417 per year.
-While these providers offer solid 34% savings and excellent value, Farmers delivers the highest discount at 48%, saving drivers over $1,360 annually compared to separate policies.
+While these providers offer solid 34% savings and excellent value, Farmers offers the highest discount at 48%, saving drivers over $1,360 annually compared to separate policies.

-State Farm$1,426$2,075$64931%93
+State Farm$1,426$2,075$64931%

 Cheapest Multi-Car Insurance Quotes by State

-State Farm and GEICO are the most affordable multi-car providers nationwide, leading in 14 and 13 states respectively.
-Choosing the wrong provider can cost drivers thousands of dollars within the same state.
-Even in stable markets, families typically encounter $1,085 price variations between providers.
-For example, Ohio drivers face a $3,790 gap between the cheapest and most expensive options, while Louisiana residents see a $3,082 difference.
+State Farm and GEICO are the most affordable multi-car insurance providers nationwide, leading in 14 and 13 states, respectively, for multi-car cover policies.
+When comparing multi-car insurance by state, choosing the wrong provider can cost drivers thousands of dollars within the same state.

 AlabamaNationwide92$1,122$1,734$61235%